-This Validation Report (VR) is intended to assist the end user of this product and any security certification Agent for that end user to determine the suitability of this Information Technology (IT) product for their environment.
+This Validation Report (VR) is intended to assist the end user of this product and any security certification Agent for that end user in determining the suitability of this Information Technology (IT) product for their environment.
 End users should review the Security Target (ST), which is where specific security claims are made, in conjunction with this VR, which describes how those security claims were tested and evaluated and any restrictions on the evaluated configuration.
 Prospective users should carefully read the Assumptions and Clarification of Scope in Section 5 and the Validator Comments in Section 10, where any restrictions on the evaluated configuration are highlighted.

-This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the Junos OS 18.1R2 for QFX10002, QFX10008 and QFX100016 Target of Evaluation (TOE).
+This report documents the National Information Assurance Partnership (NIAP) assessment of the evaluation of the Junos OS 18.1R3 for MX240, MX480, MX960, MX2008, MX2010, MX2020, EX9204, EX9208 and EX9214 Target of Evaluation (TOE).
 It presents the evaluation results, their justifications, and the conformance results.
 This VR is not an endorsement of the TOE by any agency of the U.S. Government and no warranty of the TOE is either expressed or implied.
 This VR applies only to the specific version and configuration of the product as evaluated and documented in the ST.

-The evaluation was completed by Acumen Security in January 2019.
-The information in this report is largely derived from the Evaluation Technical Report (ETR) and associated test report, all written by Acumen Security.
-The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant, and meets the assurance requirements defined in the Collaborative Protection Profile for Network Devices, Version 2.0 + Errata 20180314 (NDcPPv2.0e).
+The evaluation was completed by Acumen Security in February 2019.
+The information in this report is largely derived from the proprietary Evaluation Technical Report (ETR) and associated test report, as summarized in the publicly Assurance Activities Report (AAR) for this evaluation; all written by Acumen Security.
+The evaluation determined that the product is both Common Criteria Part 2 Extended and Part 3 Conformant and meets the assurance requirements defined in the Collaborative Protection Profile for Network Devices, Version 2.0 + Errata 20180314 (NDcPPv2.0e).